Out of the Closet

 “Don’t take too much,” she said.

 Oliver made a cut on the tip of her right index finger with the jackknife and squeezed three drops of blood into the bowl.
-He stirred the goop and waited.
+He stirred the mixture and waited.
 Orla and Tommy waited.
 Nothing happened.
 Suddenly a blinding blue light streamed out of the bowl and flew in circles.
 A terrible wailing tore the heart out of the room.
-A banshee appeared, struggling, and in a flash was gone right through the closed door up the stairs and out of the house.
+A banshee appeared, struggling, arms and legs flailing like Kilkenny cats, and in a flash was gone through the closed door, up the stairs, and out of the house.
 The next second all was quiet in the basement

 “I think I need a good stiff snort of John Barleycorn,” Orla said reaching for the cabinet door behind her.